wp-plugins/jch-optimize/readme.txt

 Simply deactivate or uninstall the plugin to reverse any changes it has made.
 The plugin doesn't modify any existing file or code but merely manipulates the HTML before it is sent to the brower.
 Any apparent persistent change after the plugin is deactivated is due to caching so ensure to flush all your WordPress, third party or browser cache.

 == Changelog ==

+= 1.1.0 =
+* Added visual indicators to show which Automatic setting is enabled
+* Added multiselect exclude options so it's easier to find files/plugins to exclude from combining if they cause problems
+* Bug fixes and improvements in the HTML, CSS, and javascript minification libraries
+* Added levels of HTML minification

 = 1.0.2 =
 * Fixed bug in HMTL Minnify library manifested on XHTML templates